Empyreal96/easy-build-nt5/README.md

 # Easy-Build GUI For Razzle
 Just a small script I made and use when building NT5 for a quick lazy mans build.
 Adapted so others can use.

-This will be updates over time, I need feedback and suggestiins to make improvements
+There will be updates over time, I need feedback and suggestions to make improvements

 NOTE: This isn't a new build environment, it is a wrapper for Razzle